equalitie/edgemanage/README.md

 Operation
 --------

+A host is considered to be in a healthy state (internally called "pass") when the object is returned under the `goodenough` value set in the configuration file.
+Hosts that return the fetched object under the time specified will always be chosen first in case the need to replace a host that is not in a healthy state.

+Care is taken to ensure that DNS changes are not made where they are not needed - this means that if the last set of known healthy edges are in a passing state, there will be no change in DNS.

 Edgemanage maintains a store of historial fetches per host and can make decisions based on this data.
 By default, if there are not enough